ebrahimebrahim/chalice-chaser/README.md

 which has some limitations.
 Look at the main branch for the actual game.

+Limitations of the udacity workspace version of the game:
+- Arrow keys control camera movement rather than the mouse.
+This is awkward.
+The udacity virtual machine is not happy with having the mouse captured.
+- The level generated is very small, so that it can run in the virtual machine.

 ## Building

 Install opengl dependencies on linux: